 Our program uses the ERAS program to receive applications.
 Application materials are reviewed by a panel of faculty members during October and November, and appropriate candidates are invited to interview.
 Approximately 15-30 applicants are invited to interview annually for one to three positions.
 We participate in the NRMP, and all applicants are recruited through the match program.
-The deadline for applications is November 1, with interviews in December and January.
+The deadline for applications is Oct 14, 2019.
+Interview will be held in November and December.

 The resident or residents chosen through the match are required to sign a contract for the PGY-2 year of their residency, which is renewed annually.

 Residents rotate with one or two attending physicians at a time.
 Each resident is required to rotate through a site-specific service at least twice during the 4 years of training.
 The goals of each rotation are described in the Resident Manual and are available electronically.
 Residents are encouraged to review the goals before each rotation.
 Faculty physicians are encouraged to describe the goals and objectives of each rotation to the resident.
 In addition, residents currently participate in a six-month research rotation, a one-month nuclear medicine rotation and a one-month-away elective rotation at St. Jude’s in pediatric radiation oncology.
 Residents also spend part of their training at the Hunter Holmes McGuire Veterans Affairs Medical Center in Richmond, which is a tertiary care center for Veteran’s Affairs hospitals in the region.